The Van Pelt: 1993-1997: Formation, Thieves, Sultans, and disbandment

-The Van Pelt disbanded in 1997, with Chris and Toko forming a new band called the Lapse that year, and Brian later joining the band Jets to Brazil in 1998.
+The Van Pelt disbanded in 1997, with Chris and Toko forming a new band called The Lapse that year, and Brian later joining Jets to Brazil in 1998.

+2009-present: Reunions, Imaginary Third, and Artisans

-The band reunited in 2009 for two shows, playing one show on June 20 at the Blackcat in Washington, D.C. with Frodus, and another on June 21 at Kung Fu Necktie in Philadelphia, Pennsylvania.
+The band reunited in 2009 for two shows, playing one show on June 20 at the Blackcat in Washington, D.C., with Frodus, and another on June 21 at Kung Fu Necktie in Philadelphia, Pennsylvania.

 In February 2014, it was announced that the band would be issuing a record of previous unreleased material recorded around 1996 and 1997, as well as reforming to play at the All Tomorrow's Parties Jabberwocky festival in London.
 The album, Imaginary Third, was released in April 2014.

-On December 6, 2022, the band announced via Instagram that a fourth studio album, entitled Artisans & Merchants, would be released in March 2023.
-This album marks the first new recordings by the band since the 1990s.
-The record will be released by Spartan Records in North America, Gringo Records in the UK and La Castanya in Europe and the rest of the world.
-The first single from the album, Punk House, was released on January 20, 2023, alongside worldwide pre-orders for the new album.
+On December 6, 2022, the band announced via Instagram that a fourth studio album, entitled Artisans & Merchants, would be released the next year.
+This album marked the first new recordings by the band since the 90s.
+The record was released by Spartan Records in North America, Gringo Records in the UK, and La Castanya in Europe and the rest of the world.
+The first single from the album, "Punk House", was released on January 20, 2023, alongside worldwide pre-orders for the album.
+A second and third single, "Image of Health" and "Grid", were released prior to the album's release on March 17, 2023.